-Certificate Management System: A system used by a CA or Delegated Third Party to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.
+Certificate Management System: A system used by a CA or Delegated Third Party to process, approve issuance of, or storecertificates or certificate status information, including the database, database server, and storage.

-Certificate System: A system used by a CA or Delegated Third Party to access, process, or manage data or provide services related to performing:
+Certificate System: A system used by a CA or Delegated Third Party to store, access, process, or manage data or provide services related to performing:

-- 1. identity validation;
+1. identity validation;

 - 2. identity authentication;

 - 3. account registration;

 - 4. certificate application;

 - 5. certificate approval;

 - 6. certificate issuance;

 - 7. certificate revocation;

-- 8. generation and signing of authoritative certificate status; or - 9. key escrow.
+- 8. generation and signing of authoritative certificate status; or

+- 9. key escrow.

-Critical Security Event: An event, set of circumstances, or anomalous activity that could lead to a circumvention of CA Infrastructure security controls or compromise of CA Infrastructure integrity or operational continuity, including, but not limited to, excessive login attempts, attempts to access prohibited resources, DoS/DDoS attacks, attacker reconnaissance, excessive traffic at unusual hours, signs of unauthorized access, system intrusion, or physical compromise of component integrity.
+Critical Security Event: An event, set of circumstances, or anomalous activity that could lead to:

+- 1. a circumvention of CA Infrastructure security controls or; or - 2. a compromise of CA Infrastructure integrity or operational continuity , including, but

+These include, but are not limited to-

+- 1. excessive login attempts; - 2. attempts to access prohibited resources, DoS/DDoS attacks, attacker reconnaissance, - 3. denial of service and distributed denial of service attacks; - 4. attacker reconnaissance; - 5. excessive traffic at unusual hours; - 6. signs of unauthorized access, system intrusion, or; - 7. system intrusion; or - 8. physical compromise of component integrity.